Keto Candy

 Notes

 * I recommend allulose as it melts just as sugar does.
-Monk fruit sweetener and erythritol can also be used, but it may turn out a little grainy.
+Monk fruit sweetener can also be used, but it may turn out a little grainy.

 TO STORE: Candy should be stored in the refrigerator, in a sealed container.
 It will keep fresh for up to 1 month.